 - During the absence, vacation and sick time do not continue to be earned.
-The employee is not eligible for holiday pay for those holidays that fall during the unpaid leave. - If an employee wants to maintain benefits, he/she will be responsible for paying the full cost of the monthly premiums.
+The employee is not eligible for holiday pay for those holidays that fall during the unpaid leave.
+Employees covered by a collective bargaining agreement are governed by the terms of the agreement. - 2.
+If an employee wants to maintain benefits, he/she will be responsible for paying the full cost of the monthly premiums.
 COBRA premiums may be applicable. - 3.
-If an unpaid leave of absence lasts more than thirteen (13) weeks, the College cannot guarantee that the employee's job will remain open.
+If an unpaid leave of absence lasts more than 13 weeks, the College cannot guarantee that the employee's job will remain open.
 If the College fills or eliminates the position, the College will place the individual in a comparable position if one is available. - 4.
 If an employee engages in other employment during the unpaid leave without the consent of the College, he/she may be subject to termination. - 5.
 If an employee fails to report for work at the beginning of the first regular day of employment after unpaid leave, without first obtaining the permission of his/her supervisor, the individual may be subject to termination.